nchavez1/classes/class-04/README.md

 We're used to "imperative" programming in scripting languages like Python and JavaScript (R works that way too).
-Imperative programming uses variable "assignment", and you have to be careful about state of a variable because operations are sequential.
+Imperative programming uses variable "assignment", and you have to be careful about [state](https://en.wikipedia.org/wiki/State_(computer_science)) because operations are sequential.

     let i = 1;
     let x = 0;  // x = 0, i = 1;
     x = 2 * i;  // x = 2, i = 1; Right now, x = 2 because x = 2 * i and i = 2
     ++i         // x = 2, i = 2; Now, x = 2 and i = 2, but x != 2 * i anymore

-In variable assignment, reactive programming uses variable definition.
+Instead of variable assignment, reactive programming uses variable definition.
-In our example, this means `x = 2 * i` is always true, even if `i` changes.
+In our example, this would mean that `x = 2 * i` is always true, even if `i` changes.
 You may not think you've done reactive programming before, but spreadsheets work this way.
 Time for a demo.

-Open an Observable notebook and experiment the following:
+Open an Observable notebook and experiment the following two cells:

     i = {
       let i = 0;